 The proposals are part of what the Liberals call a "complete renovation" of the independent school system.

 The Tidö parties are now proposing a so-called value transfer ban, which means that newly started independent schools are prohibited from distributing profits for the first five years.
-The aim, according to the government, is to guarantee long-term ownership and stable finances for the principals.
+The aim, according to the government, is to guarantee long-term ownership and stable finances for school principals.

-Over 30 years of unregulated profit withdrawals end here and now, says Minister of Education and Integration Simona Mohamsson (L) at a press conference.
+"Over 30 years of unregulated profit withdrawals end here and now," says Minister of Education and Integration Simona Mohamsson (L) at a press conference.

 Leads to fines

-A ban on profit distribution shall also apply for three years in the event of a change of ownership and for two years if the school has quality deficiencies and is subject to an injunction from regulatory authorities.
+A ban on profit distribution shall also apply for three years in the event of a change of ownership, and for two years if the school has quality deficiencies and is subject to an injunction from regulatory authorities.

-Such a system could also reduce the interest among unscrupulous actors in running a preschool or school, says the Moderate Party's education policy spokesperson, Josefin Malmqvist.
+"Such a system could also reduce unscrupulous actors' interest in running a preschool or school," says M's education policy spokesperson Josefin Malmqvist.

 Violating the ban could result in fines.

-Can be forcibly administered
+Can be administered by force

-The profit party continues.
-None of the administrative rules they are proposing today will in any noticeable way reduce the profits, says Anders Ygeman (S), the Social Democrats' education policy spokesperson.
+"The profit party continues.
+None of the administrative rules they are proposing today will in any noticeable way reduce the profits," says Anders Ygeman (S), education policy spokesperson.

-"Without a common school choice, the removal of queues and a new financing model, the system will continue to be skewed.
-I understand that a complete renovation could take several years.
+"I understand that a complete renovation can take several years.
 But a little bit of putty shouldn't have to take an entire term."

 Facts: Stricter conditions for independent schools